jasenscode/punk-api/README.md

 # Brewdog Punk API

-This is a site to allows users to browse the range of Brewdog beverages, and allow them to apply various search filters .
+This is a site to allows users to browse the range of Brewdog beverages, and allow them to apply various search filters.

 The timeframe allowed to complete this project was one week.